Felix's pov

 "Nope, you're gonna finish that bowl right now," Ian hollers after me.
 When I give him no attention, he adds, "Or do you want me to call your Maisara?"

 And he succeeds in gaining my attention.
-I whip my head towards him almost instantly to only find him with a mischievous grin.
+I whip my head towards him almost instantly only to find him with a mischievous grin.
 The scowl returns to my face when I get what he's trying to do.
-I almost snap at him, "What do you mean by 'my Maisara'?
-And exactly why do you need to call her now?"
+I snap at him, "What do you mean by 'my Maisara'?
+And why exactly do you need to call her now?"

 He shrugs moving on his stool to face me properly.
 "You know exactly what I mean by 'your Maisara'.
 And I need to call her to make you eat as you tend to only listen to her nowadays."